Skip to main content

 Franchise Hockey Manager 12 Game Cover

 Franchise Hockey Manager 12 is a single player and multiplayer tactical management game with economy and historical themes.
 It was developed by game54 Software and was released on October 23, 2025.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 Franchise Hockey Manager returns for the 2025-26 season with plenty of new additions to the deepest, most authentic hockey strategy gaming experience you can find.
 Choose from teams around the globe and select a team to guide to glory, including a chance at the ultimate prize, the Stanley Cup.